 Avi Avramoff, Ph.D. joined our Company in October 2011 as Global Vice President, Research & Development.
-He is responsible for the Company's new products development, and the management of the R&D Pharma and Chemistry, R&D Analytical Laboratories, Preclinical, Pharmacokinetic and Clinical Studies, Regulatory Affairs and Pharmacovigilance in all of Taros' sites.
+He is responsible for the Company's generic and innovative new product development, the management of the R&D Pharma and Chemistry, R&D Analytical Laboratories, Preclinical, Pharmacokinetic and Clinical Studies, Regulatory Affairs, R&D Project Management and Pharmacovigilance in all of Taros' sites.
+In addition, he is involved in the new product introduction process from selection to launch and Portfolio Management.
 He has penned various publications and abstracts in the field of pharmacy, as well as several patents and patent applications.
 Prior to joining our Company, Dr. Avramoff worked as Vice President, Research & Development at Dexcel Pharma.

-Itamar Karsenti joined our Company in December 2014 and currently serves as Vice President, Head of Operations, Haifa.
-Mr. Karsenti is the operations lead for our Israeli facility located in Haifa.
+Itamar Karsenti joined our Company in December 2014 and currently serves as Vice President, Head of Operations.
+Mr. Karsenti is the operations lead for our Israeli and Canadian manufacturing facilities.
 He is responsible for Pharma and API Manufacturing, Supply Chain Management, Engineering and Environmental Health and Safety (EH&S).
-Mr. Karsenti also provides leadership oversight on sales and marketing, human resources, IT and finance in Haifa.
-Prior to joining Taro, Mr. Karsenti worked for Teva Pharmaceutical Industries Ltd. since 2002, where he recently served as Executive Director, Jerusalem OSD site manager.
+Mr. Karsenti also provides leadership oversight on sales and marketing, human resources, IT and finance.
+Prior to joining Taro, Mr. Karsenti worked for Teva Pharmaceutical Industries Ltd. since 2002, where he served as Executive Director, Jerusalem OSD site manager.